msaei/codility/lessons/lesson4-2.md

 link to question: (https://app.codility.com/programmers/lessons/4-counting_elements/frog_river_one/)

 ### solution for javascript
+(works correctly but has performance issue for big arrays)
 ```
 function solution(X, A) {
     // write your code in JavaScript (Node.js 8.9.4)